Wagon Mound: Description and history

 Wagon Mound is a roughly lozenge-shaped mesa with its highest point at about 6930 ft.
 New Mexico State Road 120 runs eastward from the village of Wagon Mound to the north of the mesa, while New Mexico State Road 271 runs southeasterly from the village to its south and west.
 The village is located directly west of the mesa, with two small mesas, known as the Pilot Knobs, to its west.
 Wagon Mound is readily visible from the Rabbit Ears, the major landmark further east on the trail.

 Wagon Mound was an important landmark on the Cimarron Cutoff branch of the Santa Fe Trail for several reasons.
-First, it was the last major landmark before reaching Santa Fe, signalling the approaching end of the journey to westbound travelers.
+First, it was the last major landmark before reaching Santa Fe, signaling the approaching end of the journey to westbound travelers.
 Second, the Santa Clara Canyon, located about 2 mi to the northwest, had a spring that was a reliable source of water in the desert environment.
-It also served as a cautionary point, because the topography of Santa Clara Canyon made groups camping there vulnerable to attacks by hostile Native Americans, with one notably large attack occurring in 1850.
+It also served as a cautionary point, because the topography of Santa Clara Canyon made groups camping there vulnerable to attacks by Native Americans protecting their land from these new settlers, with one notably large attack, the Wagon Mound massacre, occurring in 1850.
 The route was heavily used between about 1822 and the American Civil War.
 Usage declined with the advent of the railroad (which followed the Santa Fe Trail route in this area) in the 1870s.